piyalkarum/rCNV/cran-comments.md

 ## R CMD check results
 There were no ERRORs, WARNINGs, or NOTEs.

-## Downstream dependancies
+## Downstream dependencies
-All the downstream dependencies including vignettes were checked and everything works fine.
-No errors, warnings or notes.
+There are no downstream dependencies included in the package so far.